mofojed/web-client-ui/packages/iris-grid/README.md

 ## Usage

 Add the package to your "dependencies":

 ```
 npm install --save @deephaven/iris-grid
 ```

-Then, import and use the component from the package:
+Then, import and use the component from the package:fdsafdsafdaf

 ```
 import { IrisGrid, IrisGridModelFactory } from '@deephaven/iris-grid';